MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-04-Explore-Delta-Lake.md

    display(df.limit(10))
     ```

-## Load the file data into a delta table
+## Load the file data into a delta table and perform an update

 The data has been loaded into a dataframe.
 Let's persist it into a delta table.